kristelfung/bullet-journal/about.md

 ---
 Hi people!
 I'm glad you found my site.
 I'm Kristel, a developer from Hong Kong.
 I am currently 18 years old, and I just graduated from Hong Kong International School.
 I am majoring in computer science at NYU's Tandon School of Engineering, hopefully graduating in 2022.

 As you can probably tell, I like drawing.
 I started bullet journalling my second semester of senior year, and I thoroughly enjoyed it!
-I am using a Moleskine notebook and unfortunately I really regret that decision because Moleskine's paper is thinner than rice paper and the ink ghosts badly.
+I bought a Moleskine notebook and I really regret that decision because the paper is thinner than rice paper and the ink ghosts badly.
+I do not recommend.
 All my drawings on this site were done on scrap paper, taken a photo of then traced over in Adobe Illustrator.
 Which is kind of a lot of work, but I enjoy it and I had a lot of free time this summer.

 ![Writing](/images/uploads/writing.svg)